Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Experiments and Results

 In Table \ref{tab:r_baseline}, we compare FedCy to several baselines, using varying amounts of supervision, as described in Section \ref{sec:baselines}.
 We firstly observe from FullSup-Cholec80, which is trained only on Cholec80 in a standard fully-supervised setting, that there are significant disparities between performance on different client datasets.
 In particular, the 21.5\% gap in F1-score when testing on videos from the same client versus the average performance on videos from the other 4 clients highlights a major limitation of the generalizability of deep learning models.
 The development of principled, systematic, and accessible approaches to both train and evaluate on data sourced by varied and independent clients represents a significant step towards the clinical translation of such applications.

 Federated learning-based approaches that can leverage the availability of unlabeled data from the other 4 clients expectedly show boosts in performance.
-For example, FedTCC which uses a ResNet-50 backbone that has been pretrained on all the datasets using a federated averaging based implementation of TCC demonstrates an average boost of 5.7\% F1 on the unlabeled datasets over FullSup-Cholec80.
+For example, FedTCC which uses a ResNet-50 backbone that has been pretrained on all the unlabeled datasets using a federated averaging based implementation of TCC demonstrates an average boost of 4.8\% F1 on the unlabeled datasets over FullSup-Cholec80.
+In fact, among the 3 proposed methods that use federated learning adaptations of popular self-supervised learning methods (FedFixMatch, FedUDA, FedTCC), we identify that TCC is particularly suited to this task, with FedTCC outperforming more sophisticated approaches like FedMatch and FedRGD on the unlabeled datasets.
 Our proposed approach, FedCy demonstrates markedly and consistently superior performance over all the presented FSSL approaches and the model trained on only Cholec80.
-Notably, this equates to an average increase of 3.4\% and 9\% F1 on the unlabeled datasets over the next best baseline in this category (FedTCC) and FullSup-Cholec80, respectively.
+Notably, this equates to an average increase of 4.2\% and 9\% F1 on the unlabeled datasets over the next best baseline in this category (FedTCC) and FullSup-Cholec80, respectively.
 We also see approximately the same overall performance of our approach whether it uses batch normalization or group normalization.
 Interestingly, despite using a large fully labeled dataset, FedCy also helps boost performance on the Cholec80 test set with an increment of 3.9\% F1 over fully supervised training on only Cholec80.
 This may be attributed to a need for even more labeled samples or a regularizing effect provided by the training procedure on the unlabeled data.

 When comparing against the models trained using labeled data from every client, we see that FedCy goes a long way towards bridging the gap in performance towards fully supervised approaches while significantly mitigating privacy and annotations concerns.
 To note, the non-collaborative approach FullSup-Each, where each client trains a tailored model on their dataset, performs 5.9\% worse on average than training a global model trained on a single clustered dataset (FullSup-All).
 While this reflects the need for large and diverse datasets, this number may in fact understate this need because this baseline is predicated on the generation of independently but consistently annotated data.
 Impressively, on two of the five considered datasets, Cholec80 and D$_2$, FedCy even outperforms the FullSup-Each baseline by up to 1.6\%.